MMagg-dev/Guide_checklist_Horizon_Zero_Dawn/Readme.md

 # Guide, Checklist - Horizon Zero Dawn (coming soon)

 An unofficial checklist, progress tracker, and guide for the Horizon Zero Dawn game.
-Explore the world of Zero Dawn set in post apocalyptic Colorado, Utah, and Wyoming and make sure you don't miss out on any quest, achievement, collectible, gear, or datapoints in the game when you follow Aloy's story as she goes on a journey to find out about her past and save the world from an apocalypse.
+Explore the world of Zero Dawn set in post apocalyptic Colorado, Utah, and Wyoming and make sure you don't miss out on any quest, achievement, collectible, gear, or datapoints in the game when you follow Aloy's story as she goes on a journey to find out about her past.

 ## Additional Content